ArPiRobot/arpirobot.github.io/docs/guide/hardware/requiredhardware.md

 - Micro SD Card: Required to boot the computer (in most cases).
 Stores the computer's OS and the robot's program files.
 - USB Cables: Required to connect some components.
 Typically, a USB cable is needed to connect a sensor coprocessor to the main computer and to connect the computer power source to the computer.
 - Jumper Wires: Used to connect various components on the robot to each other (sensors, motors, etc)
+- Barrel Jack Connector: Used to connect power to motor driver(s).
 - Breadboards: Used to connect sensor and other devices using jumper wires.
 No soldering required.
 - Solder Iron: Used to assemble electronic components.
 Required to assemble some sensor boards, solder headers to some main computers, or connect wires to some motors.
 Most of the time, it is possible to avoid soldering if you want to do so, but some components will no be available assembled or may be more expensive assembled.
 - Wire Strippers: Used to remove insulation from wires.
 Useful if you are making your own jumper wires or attaching wires to motors yourself.
 Not always required.